 The Near Close Call Accidents are also known as near-miss, near hit, or close call.
 This is an unplanned event where there is a potential accident but there is no harm done to a person, a place, or even an object.

 It may be surprising how you'll finally get to notice even the smallest close call details once you install a dashcam

-One good example for that is if you are driving and on a cross lane a car or a vehicle just suddenly starts to show up on another lane and it makes you just press the breaks as quickly as possible.
+One good example of that is if you are driving and on a cross lane a car or a vehicle just suddenly starts to show up on another lane and it makes you just press the breaks as quickly as possible.

 2. Road rage

 Road rage is when a driver shows aggressiveness and rudeness toward another driver or person, this may include physical harm and verbal harm.
-Though this scenario is almost similar with near close call accidents, this is already threatening in terms of severe physical harm or emotional harm, especially towards you as the driver.
+Though this scenario is almost similar to near close call accidents, this is already threatening in terms of severe physical harm or emotional harm, especially towards you as the driver.